 - Legal nominees

-You can use an assistance nominee by completing a nominee form and returning the form to the Scheme.
-This form shows that you and the person you want to be a nominee agree to this arrangement.
+You can use an assistance nominee by completing the nominee form and returning the form to the Scheme.
+This form tells the Scheme that you and your nominee agree to this arrangement.

 An assistance nominee can: